Special effects of Batman Returns: Penguin

-To transform into the Penguin, Danny DeVito wore a combination of prosthetics and makeup which covered much of his face.
+To transform into the Penguin, Danny DeVito wore a combination of prosthetics and makeup that covered much of his face.

 Burton's interpretation of the Penguin in Batman Returns diverged from the character's original comic book portrayal.
 The Penguin, created by Bob Kane and Bill Finger in 1941, was initially envisioned as a refined, dandy-like villain, complete with tuxedo, monocle, and a penchant for trick umbrellas and bird-themed crimes.
 Their inspiration for the character stemmed from the image of a cartoon penguin used in Kool cigarette advertisements, rather than any deep psychological exploration.
 Burton reimagined the Penguin as a grotesque, physically deformed outcast, featuring a hunched posture, webbed hands, and avian facial features.
-Burton explained that he had never connected with the comic book version of the character, finding it lacking in psychological depth compared to other villains like the Joker or Catwoman.
+Burton explained that he had never connected with the comic book version of the character, finding it lacking in psychological depth compared to other villains such as the Joker or Catwoman.
 He emphasized the need to ground even fantastical characters in some form of psychological reality.

 To bring this vision to life, Burton enlisted Stan Winston Studio, which had previously collaborated with him on Edward Scissorhands.
 The studio's task was to create a fully realized character whose appearance would reflect the Penguin's disturbed psyche.
 Makeup artist Ve Neill initially crafted a realistic design, but the final look was adjusted to better align with Burton's exaggerated, stylized aesthetic.
 According to Winston, the first test included stark, cartoonish features such as dark-rimmed eyes and pale skin, which ultimately better suited the tone of the film.

-The character's facial design was developed by makeup artists Shane Mahan and John Rosengrant, with contributions from illustrator Mark 'Crash' McCreery.
+The character's facial design was developed by makeup artists Shane Mahan and John Rosengrant, with contributions from illustrator Mark "Crash" McCreery.
 Using Burton's concept sketches, McCreery produced a series of designs that exaggerated traditional Penguin traits—jowls, a beak-like nose, and a monocle—superimposed over portrait renderings of actor Danny DeVito.
 The team used lifecasts of DeVito to experiment with various prosthetic pieces, including multiple nose shapes, which were tested against the evolving costume design.
 Stan Winston Studio aimed to create an "over-the-top Burtonesque" look that maintained DeVito's recognizability.
 Using a lifecast of the actor's face, Legacy Effects (then part of Winston Studio) built a variety of prosthetic nose appliances based on the concept art.
 Winston was dissatisfied with early pointed-nose designs, which he felt resembled a witch, and returned to clay sculpting himself.
 He drew inspiration from his previous work on The Wiz (1978), where he had created large-beaked bird creatures using appliances that incorporated the forehead and brow.
-The final makeup included a T-shaped appliance which went over DeVito's nose, lip and brow as well as crooked teeth, whitened skin and dark circles under his eyes.
+The final makeup included a T-shaped appliance which went over DeVito's nose, lip, and brow as well as crooked teeth, whitened skin, and dark circles under his eyes.
 Ve Neill applied the makeup.